oVirt/ovirt-site/source/feature/smartcard-support.html.md

 Behavior:

 *   this checkbox is enabled only for the Spice client, it is visible but disabled for VNC.
-*   if the checkbox is checked and the user starts a VM, engine sends the *smartcard_enabled* as true to the VDSM (please refer to the VDSM part of this document for it's meaning)
+*   if the checkbox is checked and the user starts a VM, engine sends the *smartcardEnable* as true to the VDSM (please refer to the VDSM part of this document for it's meaning)
 *   if the checkbox is checked (e.g. smartcard is enabled) and the user clicks the console button (e.g. connects to guest), the application sets the *Smartcard* property on the spice-xpi plugin to true which has the same effect than calling the *spicec --smartcard*

 #### REST API